 atomsk --nye <file1> <file2> [options] [<outputfile>] [formats]

-This mode computes the per-atom Nye tensor, a quantity related to the strain gradient around an atom.
+This mode computes the per-atom strain tensor, and then the Nye tensor, a quantity related to the strain gradient around an atom.
 The Nye tensor can be useful for visualizing lattice defects such as point defects, dislocations, or planar defects (stacking faults, twins, grain boundaries).

 This mode requires two files: a <file1> containing the reference system, and a <file2> that contains the system to analyze.
 The reference system may be: